Terry Adams (baseball)

 Terry Wayne Adams (born March 6, 1973), is an American former professional baseball pitcher, who played in Major League Baseball (MLB) from to for the Chicago Cubs, Los Angeles Dodgers, Philadelphia Phillies, Toronto Blue Jays, and Boston Red Sox.

 Early life

-Terry Wayne Adams was born on March 6, 1973, in Mobile, Alabama.
-He attended Mary G. Montgomery High School in Semmes, Alabama, where he excelled in baseball.
+Adams was born on March 6, 1973, in Mobile, Alabama.
+He attended Mary G. Montgomery High School in Semmes, Alabama, where he played baseball.
 He went 12–2 with a 1.75 ERA his senior season and was the 1991 Alabama High School Player of the Year.